miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 <p style="text-align:center; font-style: italic;">GPT does not know the democratic candidate of 2024, so it uses web search tool to answer . </p>

-In this [conversation](https://chatgpt.com/share/e/6734e362-6720-800a-ad98-0fe320703b3a) I make chatGPT use the code interpreter tool to generate a plot to showcase it.
-As of the moment I am writing this post, it is not possible to share conversations in which dall-e is used to generate images, but you can guess how it works: you ask chatgpt to generate an image of a puppy and it decides to call dall-e, writing the image prompt by itself.
+In this [conversation](https://chatgpt.com/share/e/6734e362-6720-800a-ad98-0fe320703b3a) I make ChatGPT use the code interpreter tool to generate a plot to showcase it.
+As of the moment I am writing this post, it is not possible to share conversations in which DALL·E is used to generate images, but you can guess how it works: you ask ChatGPT to generate an image of a puppy and it decides to call DALL·E, writing the image prompt by itself.

-Another example is the [langchain tools](https://python.langchain.com/docs/integrations/tools/).
-These are implemented in the langchain library to be used by language models, and there is a great number and variety of them: several web search providers and code interpreters, a few productivity tools like github, jira or gmail; tools to access databases and even more.
+Another example is the [LangChain tools](https://Python.LangChain.com/docs/integrations/tools/).
+These are implemented in the LangChain library to be used by language models, and there is a great number and variety of them: several web search providers and code interpreters, a few productivity tools like GitHub, Jira, or Gmail; tools to access databases and even more.

 ## Agent Showcase

-Let's proceed with an agent full workflow as an example.
-In this case we have an agent, let's call him JARVIS, that assist the user with data queries.
+Let's proceed with a full agent workflow as an example.
+In this case we have an agent, let's call him JARVIS, that assists the user with data queries.

 <p align="center">
   <img src="../../media/2024-11-17-llm-agents/workflow_example.webp" width="90%" />